tristanff/Sentimental-Analysis/README.md

 - Create a S3 bucket
 - upload the file merged_data.csv that you will find on this repo
 - In DynamoDB use import from S3 feature , from CSV , let the default parameters for import and put subject as primary key
+- The table name should be : tweet-politics

 ### Create AMI Compute Custom Image